tailslide-io/tailslide.py/README.md

 **Parameters:**

 - An object with the following keys
-  - `server` a string that represents the URL and port of the NATS server.
+  - `nats_server` is the NATS JetStream server `address:port`
+  - `nats_stream` is the NATS JetStream’s stream name that stores all the apps and their flag rulesets
   - `app_id` a number representing the application the microservice belongs to
   - `sdk_key` a string generated via the Tower front-end for NATS JetStream authentication
   - `user_context` a string representing the user’s UUID